-Freddie Mac may amend the Agreement without the consent of any Holders to:
+Freddie Mac and the Trustee may amend the Trust Agreement without the consent of any Holder or Holders to:

-- Cure any ambiguity or to correct or add to any provision in the Agreement, if the amendment does not adversely affect Holders in any material way. - Maintain the qualification of any REMIC Pool as a REMIC under the Code. - Maintain the qualification of any MACR Pool as a grantor trust under the Code. - Avoid the imposition of any state or federal tax on a REMIC Pool or MACR Pool.
+- Cure any ambiguity or to correct or add to any provision in the Trust Agreement, if the amendment does not adversely affect Holders in any material way. - Maintain the qualification of any REMIC Pool as a REMIC under the Code. - Maintain the qualification of any MACR Pool as a grantor trust under the Code. - Avoid the imposition of any state or federal tax on a REMIC Pool or MACR Pool.

-With the consent of the Holders of at least 50% of the outstanding principal or notional principal amount of any affected Class, Freddie Mac also may amend the Agreement in any other way.
-However, unless each affected Holder consents, Freddie Mac may not amend the Agreement to impair the rights of Holders to receive payments (including guarantee payments) when due or to sue for any payment that is overdue.
+With the written consent of the Holders of at least 50% of the then outstanding principal or notional principal amount of any affected Class, Freddie Mac and the Trustee also may amend the

+Trust Agreement in any other way.
+However, unless each affected Holder consents, Freddie Mac and the Trustee may not amend the Trust Agreement to impair the rights of Holders to receive payments (including guarantee payments) when due or to sue for any payment that is overdue.